wheel-sh/wheel-agent/README.md

 * Service to enable traffic to the agents REST API to react to Git hooks
 * Route to expose the service
 * ServiceAccount under which the agent runs
 * ClusterRoleBinding to the roles self-access-reviewer, self-provisioner, system:basic-user.
-For this purpose, an own, precisely tailored ClusterRole will be developed later.

 ```
 oc process -f https://raw.githubusercontent.com/wheel-sh/wheel-agent/master/openshift/wheel-agent.yaml \